Team Germany

 Research Associate

 Eric Mülling is a political scientist focusing on democracy, anti-democratic tendencies, and far-right influences on social work.
-He completed his PhD in Political Science (summa cum laude) on digital disobedience and is involved in comparative research and academic teaching.
+He completed his PhD in Political Science on digital disobedience (summa cum laude) and is involved in comparative research and academic teaching.

 Stephen Albrecht